 The terms of the Tribunal awards and the manner of the compliance with the award are clearly set out in every award.
 Where any party does not understand any term of the award, the matter can be referred back to the Tribunal for clarification.

 Non-compliance with a Tribunal award is a criminal offence under the Consumer Protection Act, 1999.
-Any complain of non-compliance with an award should be made to the Enforcement Division, Ministry of Domestic Trade, Co-Operatives and Consumerism.
+Any complain of non-compliance with an award should be made to the Enforcement Division, Ministry of Domestic Trade and Consumer Affairs.